 The archipelago is extremely dynamic.
 Nothing is made of rock, so everything is constantly on the move due to the wind, sea currents and the many rivers that flow out into this sea.
 The sea floor, its creeks and gullies, change its course constantly.
 Dunes at the islands grow and reduce.
 Islands literally walk from west to east, about two meters per year.
 That is, if you would let them.
 Island Schiermonnikoog grows steadily on its eastern side.
 It walks from province Friesland into province Groningen, causing the provincial border officially to be adjusted several times already.
 Islands disappear, islands emerge.
 They split and (re-)unite.
 The latest island additions are Kachelotplate in Germany and Zuiderduintjes in the Netherlands.
 Kachelotplate was declared an island in 2003 when the sandbank was not flooded anymore during (normal) high tide.
 Zuiderduintjes was declared an island only last year, 2020.
 It is foreseen a shower party will be organized for yet another new barrier island soon.
 In Germany, this time.
 Just west of the small islands Nigehörn, Scharhörn and Neuwerk.

-At the same time, the massive peat exploitation of the adjacent interior and embankment of the salt marshes all along the southern North Sea coast, from more or less the tenth century onward, meant that the Frisians lost much of their maritime culture (De Langen & Mol 2021).
+At the same time, the massive peat exploitation of the adjacent interior and embankment of the salt marshes all along the southern North Sea coast, from more or less the tenth century onward, meant that the Frisians living along the Wadden Sea coast in the Netherlands and Germany, lost much of their maritime culture (De Langen & Mol 2021).
 The sea was blocked by high dikes and agriculture thus became a more prominent economic activity.
-At the same time, peat lands were dug away massively, with the effect that the old Frisian lands were no longer seperated from the mainland by its historic impenetrable zone.
-The twilight zone of land and sea, became more land and less sea.
+At the same time, peatlands were dug away massively, with the effect that the old Frisian lands were no longer seperated from the mainland by its historic impenetrable zone.
+The twilight zone of land and sea became more land and less sea.

 From tax havens and an obsession with money, it is only a small step to piracy.
 The Wadden Sea, in fact, is already for the most of the last 2,000 years a nest for pirates.
 Even the common cultural origin of the Wadden Sea might be one of piracy.
 Read our post It all began with piracy to understand how this buccaneer-culture emerged during Late Antiquity, and how it explains also why the English and Frisian languages are most related.
 Again, the Wadden Sea archipelago is not unique.
 Other former well-known nests are the Caribbean, Dunkirk, the Pacific Ocean, Riau-Lingga, the Riff (also called Barbary Coast), Sulawesi islands, and, of course, the coast of Somalia.
 Looking more back, ancient Greece was known for its pirates in the Greek archipelago too.
 The word ‘pirate’ is derived from the Greek word peiratēs, meaning something like ‘to attack’.